Amol: Sasanian Empire

-Dabuyid dynasty and Bavand dynasty Iranian dynasty, were the kings of the Sassanid dynasty, they lived in Amol and it was the city capital of these dynasties.
+Dabuyid dynasty and Bavand dynasty Iranian dynasty were the kings of the Sassanid dynasty; they lived in Amol, which was the city capital of these dynasties.

-The coins of Ispahbudhan of Tabarestan and the Arab and Sassanid periods have been minted in Amol mint and sometimes in Sari.
+The coins of Ispahbudhan of Tabarestan and the Arab and Sassanid eras have been minted in Amol mint and sometimes in Sari.

-It can be argued that the mints of several cities in Mazandaran, especially Amol and Sari, such as the city of Gorgan, was have been engaged in minting various coins for 1,300 years.
+It can be argued that the mints of several cities in Mazandaran, especially Amol and Sari, such as the city of Gorgan, have been engaged in minting various coins for 1,300 years.

-Islam
+Islamic era

 Abbasid, Alid, Ziyarid, Marashis

 Amol, in the era of the Alid dynasties and Marashis dynasty, was the capital of Northern Iran.
 The inhabitants of Amol embraced Islam during the reign of Mahdi (775–785), the Abbasid Caliph.
 Amol was also the capital city of the Bavand dynasty and Ziyarid dynasty.

 The people of Amol initially resisted the Arabs.

-Today, Amol is a thriving modern metropolis.
 In the Abbasid Caliphate of the ninth century, Amol was one of the largest cities in Iran.
 Khalid ibn Barmak built a palace in the city and ruled for years.
-People from the Qarinvand dynasty arrived a couple of years and fought with the Abbasid Caliphate to win the kingdom.
+People from the Qarinvand dynasty arrived a couple of years ago and fought with the Abbasid Caliphate to win the kingdom.

 During the Umayyad Caliphate period, during the reign of Muawiyah I, Sa'id ibn al-As undertook the conquest of Tabaristan, and with an army of 4,000 troops rushed there, and the whole war between him and Farrukhan the Great lasted for two whole years, but was postponed.
 The conflict lasted until Abbasid Caliphate until the attack of the Persian general Wandad Hurmuzd.

 In Hudud al-'Alam, Amol is regarded as a great city with active commerce and trading ventures.
 However, resentment with the Tahirids rule increased due to the oppressive activities of their officials.
 People of the provinces pledged alliance to Hasan ibn Zayd.
 Zayd became the founder of the Zaydid dynasty of Tabaristan Alavids government in Tabaristan established and it's with Amol centered and 106-year domination of the Abbasids in the territory ended.

 Yaqub ibn Layth the was geostrategy in Amol.
 Hasan al-Utrush with a trip to Amol who re-established Zaydid rule over the province Tabaristan in northern Iran in 914, after fourteen years of Samanid rule.

 After the Alid dynasty, the Ziyarid dynasty ruled Iran and Tabaristan.
 At this time Amol was developed in such a way that geographers have written articles about the industry and its silk.